 Once you've made your edits in PDF Candy, you can download the edited document or upload a new document to work on.
 PDF Candy keeps all of your documents in a queue, so you can download them all at once after you've finished making changes to them.

 PDFescape is a basic, web-based PDF-editing and -annotation program you can use for free to work on PDF documents that are smaller than either 10MB or 100 pages, whichever is greater.
 (PDFescape used to limit you to 50 pages, so the higher limit is a welcome change.)
-If you need to edit larger files, you can get the paid account for $36 a year.
+If you need to edit larger files, you can upgrade to a premium account for $36 a year.

 Accessible through any modern web browser, PDFescape offers no OCR capabilities like PDF Candy does.
 But PDFescape's annotation tools are easy to use.
 You'll find a pretty solid set of standard annotation tools that can easily add, highlight and strike through text; insert notes; and otherwise mark up the pages of your PDF file.
 Using the web app's insert tools, you can also add new images and text to a document, white-out text, and add web links and form fields.